pret/pokeruby/INSTALL.md

 This significantly speeds up the build on modern machines.

+By default `make` only runs a single thread.
+You can tell `make` to run on multiple threads with `make -j`.
+See the manfile for usage (`man make`).

+The optimal value for `-j` is the number of logical cores on your machine.
+You can run `nproc` to see the exact number.

+	$ nproc
+	8

+If you have 8 cores, run:

-	make -j`nproc`
+	make -j8

+`-j` on its own will spawn a new thread for each job.
+A clean build will have thousands of jobs, which will be slower than not using -j at all.

 ## Disable the dependency scanning

 If you've only changed `.c` or `.s` files, you can turn off the dependency scanning temporarily.
-Changes to all other files will be ignored, and the build will either fail or not reflect the changes.
+Changes to any other files will be ignored, and the build will either fail or not reflect those changes.

 	make NODEP=1